 (b) all costs incurred in cleaning the Equipment;

-(e) the cost of repairing any damage to the Equipment caused by vandalism, or (in the Supplier’s reasonable opinion) in any way whatsoever other than by the ordinary use of the Equipment by the Client;
+(iii) vandalism, or (in the Supplier’s reasonable opinion) in any way whatsoever other than by the ordinary use of the Equipment by the Client.

-(f) the cost of fuels and consumables provided by the Supplier and used by the Client.
+(d) the cost of consumables provided by the Supplier and used by the Client;

-26.1 In the event of “wet” hire of the Equipment the operator of the Equipment remains an employee of the Supplier and operates the Equipment in accordance with the Client’s instructions.
+31.2 In the event of Wet Hire, the operator of the Equipment remains an employee of the Supplier and operates the Equipment in accordance with the Client’s instructions.
 As such the Supplier shall not be liable for any actions of the operator in following the Client’s instructions.